Delta, Kappa variants surge in Italy to nearly 17% of cases, health institute says

 “Our epidemiological monitoring shows a rapidly evolving picture that confirms that also in our country, as in the rest of Europe, the Delta variant of the virus is becoming dominant,” Anna Teresa Palamara, director of ISS Infectious Diseases Department, said in a statement.

-The Alpha coronavirus variant, originally detected in the UK in 2020, remains the most widespread in Italy, representing 74.9% of cases, the institute said.
+The Alpha coronavirus variant remains the most widespread in Italy, representing 74.9% of cases, the institute said.

-Italy has registered 127,380 deaths linked to COVID-19 since the virus emerged in February last year, the second-highest toll in Europe after Britain and the eighth-highest in the world.
+Italy has registered 127,380 deaths linked to COVID-19 since it emerged in February last year, the second-highest toll in Europe after Britain and the eight-highest in the world.
 The country has reported 4.26 million cases to date.

 Coronavirus cases have now been steadily falling for weeks.
 The daily tally of new infections decreased to 927 from 951 on Thursday, the health ministry said, while coronavirus-related deaths were 28 against 30 the day before.